Abinet508/0x00.-AirBnB-clone---The-console/web_static/README.md

 # Web Statics

-this project define HTML5 and CSS3
+This project define HTML5 and CSS3